smhausknecht/DigitalFormwork/README.md

 ## Development
 DigitalFormwork was built for Rhinoceros 8 and Grasshopper version 8.24.25281.15001 using .NET Framework 4.8 and was entirely written in C#.

-You can check out the source code at: https://github.com/m4xxxp0w3r/DigitalFormwork
+You can check out the source code at: https://github.com/smhausknecht/DigitalFormwork

 At this stage of development 'View Removal Vector Coverage On Brep' is limited to Breps with planar faces.
 I will work to expand functionality when I find the time.

-If you find bugs, have ideas for improvement or simply want to share your success with DigitalFormwork, I'd be glad to hear about it at: mxmumpwr70@gmail.com

 ## License